 - Theme Music Power-Up: The entire soundtrack by John Debney, but most especially the track Main Tile / Morgan's Ride.

-- Underwater Kiss: Morgan gives William a kiss whilst he's pinned behind some crates in the flooded hold.
+- Underwater Kiss: Morgan gives William a kiss whilst he's pinned behind some crates in the flooded hold to pass him air.

 - Villain Ball: Governor Ainslee could load his own personal ship (A Man-of-war, which out-guns both pirate ships and whose crews loyalty is not in question) with his share of the gold and get out of there.
 Or he could hang out with an insane pirate, half of whose crew is loyal to their former captain.
 Who is still missing..